open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
-OpenTelemetry client authors can decide if they want to make the flush timeout configurable.
+[OpenTelemetry SDK](../overview.md#sdk) authors CAN decide if they want to make the flush timeout configurable.

 ##### Shutdown()

 Shuts down the exporter.
 Called when SDK is shut down.
 This is an opportunity for exporter to do any cleanup required.

-Shutdown should be called only once for each `MetricExporter` instance.
+Shutdown SHOULD be called only once for each `MetricExporter` instance.
 After the call to `Shutdown` subsequent calls to `Export` are not allowed and should return a Failure result.

-`Shutdown` should not block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
-OpenTelemetry client authors can decide if they want to make the shutdown timeout configurable.
+`Shutdown` SHOULD NOT block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
+[OpenTelemetry SDK](../overview.md#sdk) authors CAN decide if they want to make the shutdown timeout configurable.

 ### Pull Metric Exporter